Cool-Scratcher/Cool-Scratcher/README.md

 <h3> What I've Been Doing Lately </h3>

 - 🎨 &nbsp; (Slowly) getting back into coding.
-I recently put my website together.
-It has some issues, I needed a lot of help to make it, and it is not responsive whatsoever - but it works for now lol.
-Hopefully I'll update it at some point
+I recently updated my website and I think it's pretty neat.
+I also recently made a live chat in Google Sheets using the Google Apps Script API!
+Definitely my coolest project.
 - ✍🏽 &nbsp; Writing.
-I just published a poetry book!
-You can read it on my website.
-It's a little flawed.
-But I think it's cool.
+I published two poetry books in 2024!
+You can read them on my website.
+They're a little flawed, but overall pretty cool.
 I've also been working on a novel and webcomic, but no information can be revealed about those yet...
 - 😵 &nbsp; School, sadly
 - 😶 &nbsp; Starting ninety thousand projects and never finishing them.
 NEURODIVERGENCE WOOOO